portableant/museologi.st/projects/crm.md

 The Museum's community and consumers were forced into using this project more quickly than expected due to the pandemic.
 Data capture was more intrusive than we had anticipated, due to tracking requirements (which had some push back), but these data grew rapidly.
-The project was there to create new data insights into visitors' relationships with the museum and track and facilitate fund raising.
+The project was there to create new data insights into visitors' relationships with the museum and track and facilitate fundraising.
 The two Google Analytics graphs below show how the visitor's usage of the site panned out from July 2020 to September 2022.

 ![Google Analytics for the Fitzwilliam Museum's ticketing website](../images/2022/09/tessituraWeb.jpg)